Lebanon to get first batch of COVID-19 vaccines in two months, minister says

 Lebanon, with an estimated population of 6 million, has reported 1,210 deaths as a result of COVID-19.

-Despite the nation's dire shortage of foreign exchange, the government expects to sign the $18 million deal for supplies of the Pfizer-BioNTech vaccine this week, Health Minister Hamad Hassan told Reuters on Monday.
+Despite the nation's dire shortage of foreign exchange, the government expects to sign the deal for supplies of the Pfizer-BioNTech vaccine this week, Health Minister Hamad Hassan told Reuters on Monday.

+The minister initially put the value of the deal at $18 million, but he clarified on Wednesday that this figure was still being negotiated.

 Officials previously said Lebanon was in talks to secure 1.5 million shots of the vaccine.